Iceland

-In the wake of the French Revolution and the Napoleonic Wars, Iceland's struggle for independence took form and culminated in the Danish–Icelandic Act of Union in 1918, with the establishment of the Kingdom of Iceland, sharing through a personal union the incumbent monarch of Denmark.
-During the occupation of Denmark in World War II, Iceland voted overwhelmingly to become a republic in 1944, thus ending the remaining formal ties with Denmark.
-Although the Althing was suspended from 1799 to 1845, the island republic has nevertheless been credited with sustaining the world's oldest and longest-running parliament.
+Influenced by ideals of nationalism after the French Revolution, Iceland's struggle for independence took form culminating with the Danish–Icelandic Act of Union in 1918, with the establishment of the Kingdom of Iceland, sharing through a personal union the incumbent monarch of Denmark.
+During the occupation of Denmark in World War II, Iceland voted overwhelmingly to become a republic in 1944, ending the remaining formal ties to Denmark.
+Although the Althing was suspended from 1799 to 1845, Iceland nevertheless has a claim to sustaining one of the world's longest-running parliaments.
 Until the 20th century, Iceland relied largely on subsistence fishing and agriculture.
-Industrialization of the fisheries and Marshall Plan aid following World War II brought prosperity, and Iceland became one of the wealthiest and most developed nations in the world.
-It became a part of the European Economic Area in 1994; this further diversified the economy into sectors such as finance, biotechnology, and manufacturing.
+Industrialization of the fisheries and Marshall Plan aid after World War II brought prosperity, and Iceland became one of the world's wealthiest and most developed nations.
+In 1950, Iceland joined the Council of Europe.
+In 1994 it became a part of the European Economic Area, further diversifying its economy into sectors such as finance, biotechnology, and manufacturing.

 Iceland has a market economy with relatively low taxes, compared to other OECD countries, as well as the highest trade union membership in the world.
-It maintains a Nordic social welfare system that provides universal health care and tertiary education for its citizens.
-Iceland ranks high in democracy and equality indexes, ranking third in the world by median wealth per adult.
-In 2021, it was ranked as the third-most developed country in the world by the United Nations' Human Development Index, and it ranks first on the Global Peace Index.
-Iceland runs almost completely on renewable energy.

-Icelandic culture is founded upon the nation's Scandinavian heritage.
-Most Icelanders are descendants of Norse and Gaelic settlers.
-Icelandic, a North Germanic language, is descended from Old West Norse and is closely related to Faroese.
-The country's cultural heritage includes traditional Icelandic cuisine, Icelandic literature, and medieval sagas.
-Iceland has the smallest population of any NATO member and is the only one with no standing army, with a lightly armed coast guard.
+It maintains a Nordic social welfare system that provides universal health care and tertiary education.
+Iceland ranks highly in international comparisons of national performance, such as quality of life, education, protection of civil liberties, government transparency, and economic freedom.
+It has the smallest population of any NATO member and is the only one with no standing army, possessing only a lightly armed coast guard.

 Etymology

-The Sagas of Icelanders say that a Norwegian named Naddodd (or Naddador) was the first Norseman to reach Iceland, and in the ninth century, he named it Snæland or "snow land" because it was snowing.
-Following Naddodd, the Swede Garðar Svavarsson arrived, and so the island was then called Garðarshólmur which means "Garðar's Isle".